-Since the modeling approach consists of process-oriented, on elementary physics based models, calculating the energy- and mass balance beside several other processes, a consistent meteorological data set (near surface air temperature, precipitation, air humidity, wind speed, incoming short and longwave radiation in a temporal resolution of one hour) is required for each raster element.
-The scaling tool SCALMET (Marke et al., 2011a, b) is applied to downscale outputs of Regional Climate Models (RCMs) during runtime.
+A consistent meteorological data set (near-surface air temperature, precipitation, air humidity, wind speed, incoming shortwave and longwave radiation in a temporal resolution of 1 h) is required for each raster element to run the models.
+Therefore, the scaling tool SCALMET (Marke et al., 2011a, b) is applied to downscale outputs of RCMs during runtime.

-5 3.1.1 The PROMET watershed model
+3.1.1 The PROMET watershed model

-The PROMET (Processes of Radiation, Mass and Energy Transfer) model used in this study was developed in order to study the impacts of climate change on the water balance in heterogeneous, large-scale river basins ($A \sim 100\,000\,\text{km}^2$).
-PROMET runs with a temporal resolution of one hour and is a spatially distributed model.
-It is based on physical principles and mass- and energy balances are closed.
-The model is not 10 calibrated to measured runoff and the parameterizations are invariant in space and time across the whole basin.
-Varying climatic conditions and hydrological regimes of complex catchments (e.g. mountain headwatersheds and large river valleys in the forelands) are modeled synchronously by PROMET (Mauser and Bach, 2009).
-The model was successfully applied in the complex river basin of the Upper Danube in Central Europe ($A = 77000 \text{ km}^2$) with comparably good data availability under past and future climate conditions.
+The PROMET model used in this study was developed in order to study the impacts of climate change on the water balance in heterogeneous, large-scale river basins $(A \sim 100\,000\,\text{km}^2)$ .
+PROMET runs with a temporal resolution of 1 h and is a spatially distributed model.
+It is based on physical principles and the mass and energy balances are closed.
+The model is not calibrated to measured runoff and the parameterizations are invariant in space and time across the whole basin.
+Varying climatic conditions and hydrological regimes of complex catchments (e.g., mountain head watersheds and large river valleys in the forelands) are modeled synchronously by PROMET (Mauser and Bach, 2009).
+The model was successfully applied in the complex river basin of the Upper Danube in central Europe ( $A = 77\ 000\ km^2$ ) with comparably good data availability under past and future climate conditions.
 Due to its characteristics PROMET fulfills the requirements for impact studies of climate change on the regional scale (Mauser and Bach, 2009).
-The local heterogeneities in the LRB are considered through a model raster with a resolution of 1×1 km.
-20
+The local heterogeneities in the LRB are considered through a model raster with a resolution of $1 \times 1$ km.